Article I - Preamble

 - The President of the University is responsible for communicating VCSU priorities and long-term plans, as approved by the State Board of Higher Education, to the Foundation.

-- Staff members of the Foundation and Advancement office shall report to the Executive Director for University Advancement.
+- Staff members of the Foundation and Advancement office shall report to the Foundation Director for University Advancement.
 The Executive Director for University Advancement evaluates the staff members on a yearly basis.

-- The President of the University shall serve as a non-voting ex-officio member of the Foundation Board and shall assume a prominent role in fund-raising activities.
+- The President of the University shall serve as an ex-officio non-voting member of the Foundation Board and shall assume a prominent role in fund-raising activities.

 Article VI - Foundation Responsibilities

-- The Foundation shall create an environment conducive to increasing levels of private support for the mission and priorities of Valley City State University.
+- The Foundation shall create an environment conducive to increasing levels of private support for the mission and priorities of VCSU.